messagebirdguides/masked-numbers-guide/readme.md

 First, let's make sure Node and npm are installed on your computer.
 If not, download both [from npmjs.com](https://www.npmjs.com/get-npm).

-We've provided the source code [in a GitHub repository](https://github.com/messagebirdguides/masked-numbers-guide), so you can either clone the sample application with git or download a ZIP file with the code to your computer.
+We've provided the source code in the [MessageBird Developer Guides GitHub repository](https://github.com/messagebirdguides/masked-numbers-guide), so you can either clone the sample application with git or download a ZIP file with the code to your computer.

 To install the [MessageBird SDK for NodeJS](https://www.npmjs.com/package/messagebird) and the other dependencies mentioned above, open a console pointed at the directory into which you've stored the sample application and run the following command: